anarkia7115/markov_chain_lm/README.md

 # markov_chain_lm
 ## Data
-One day title from CNN
+One day titles from CNN
 ## Task1
 markov model of order 1